Tax Information for 2016

 4. Any student financial aid described above which is determined to be taxable income should be included on the student’s federal and state tax returns, as required by law.

-College of the Ozarks Room and Board Scholarship on the FAFSA
+College of the Ozarks Room and Board Scholarship on the 2018-19 FAFSA (which will be released in October 2017)

-If the student filed a tax return, the scholarship for room and board at C of O should be included on the FAFSA in the Adjusted Gross Income, Income Earned from Work and Student Additional Financial Information (question 44d on FAFSA).
+If the student filed a tax return, the scholarship for room and board at C of O should be included on the 2018-19 FAFSA in the Adjusted Gross Income, Income Earned from Work and Student Additional Financial Information (on the FAFSA, the 'Taxable college grant and scholarship aid reported to the IRS in your adjusted gross income').

 Tax Preparation Assistance